-The average prior attainment of our current Year 9 and 10 (2020 & 2021), cohorts are much lower than previous years.
-There are also 3 students in Year 8 with EHCPs, 7 students in Year 9, and 4 in Year 10.
+The average prior attainment of our current Year 9 cohort is much lower than previous years at 101.8.
+The average prior attainment of our current Year 8 cohort is slightly higher at 102.55.
+There are also 8 students in Year 8 with EHCPs, 8 students in Year 9, and 6 in Year 10.
 To address these students' additional needs and to address the gaps with a range of strategies that have been put in place to provide additional support:

-- Targeted maths homework club - Targeted small group interventions for Maths (for students with a very low baseline assessment)

-- Online small group literacy and numeracy tuition - Targeted pastoral & wellbeing support for students that struggled as a result of the Covid-19 pandemic.
+- Targeted maths homework club - Targeted small group interventions for Maths (for students with a very low baseline assessment) - Targeted pastoral & wellbeing support for students that struggled as a result of the Covid-19 pandemic.

-The data below illustrates the impact on achievement for Leigh Academy students.
-The Leigh Academy has an average grade in year 7 of 3.3; in year 8, of 3.6, and in year 9, of 3.6 for our disadvantaged students.
+The data below illustrates the impact on achievement for Sir Geoffrey Leigh Academy students.
+We have an average grade in year 7 of 3.7; in year 8, of 3.7, and in year 9, of 3.9 for our disadvantaged students.
 In 2023, the global MYP average grade at KS3 was 4.7 (however, it should be noted that nearly 60% of the 862 schools from which this data is taken are private or selective institutions).